oneThousand1000/Facial-Structure-Editing-of-Portrait-Images-via-Latent-Space-Classifications/README.md

 pip install -r requirements.txt
 ```

-(If the torch and  torchvision packages are not available from your current channels, download torch-1.2.0-cp36-cp36m-win_amd64.whl and torchvision-0.4.0-cp36-cp36m-win_amd64.whl from [this website](https://download.pytorch.org/whl/torch_stable.html))
+(If the torch and  torchvision packages are not available from your current channels, you can download from [this website](https://download.pytorch.org/whl/torch_stable.html))

 ## How to Use